TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/Wizards.rst

             ..  versionchanged:: 13.0

-            With this setting one or several groups with all their content elements can be hidden in the "create new content element" wizard.
+            With this setting one or several groups with all their content elements can be hidden in the New Content Element Wizard.

             .. code-block:: typoscript